kalaiselvan369/jitpacklibrary/README.md

 ## How to user your library project from github as gradle dependency

-Add this to any of your android project level build.gradle
+Add this to any of your android application project level build.gradle

 ```java
 allprojects {